Twelver Shia holy days

 Twelver Shia Muslims commemorate significant events in the lives of their Imams throughout the year.
-These commemorations, known as ma'ātem, are observed according to the Islamic lunar calendar (Hijri).
+These commemorations, known as ma'ātem, are observed according to the Islamic calendar.
 They include both joyous occasions, such as the birth anniversaries of Imams (Eid al-Melaad), and solemn events, such as the martyrdom anniversaries of Imams (Eid al-Gharib).
 The following is a list of these commemorations organized by Hijri month.

 Muharram

 The first ten days of Muharram are marked by a series of commemorative rituals, observed as a period of mourning and reflection in remembrance of the martyrdom of Imam Hussein.
 During this period, Shia Muslims, including Twelvers and other Shia sects, commemorate the Battle of Karbala and the martyrdom of Imam Hussein and his companions.
 From the beginning of Muharram in the Hijri calendar, Shia communities engage in various rituals, such as wearing black attire, holding religious ceremonies, convening mourning councils in Husseiniyas or private homes, and participating in processions to express grief.
 Common mourning practices include weeping and chest-beating (Latm).
 These observances culminate on the tenth day, known as Ashura, which marks the peak of the mourning period.

 Muharram 25 marks the anniversary of the martyrdom of the fourth Shia Imam, Ali ibn al-Hussein al-Sajjad, also known as Zayn al-Abidin.
 He is believed to have been killed by poisoning in the year 95 Hijri, according to one account, while another version places the event in the year 94 Hijri.

 The Ashura ceremony in Karbala 2016.